artcom/artcom.github.io/_drafts/travels_in_low-power-land.md

 <!--end-of-excerpt-->

 # Part 1
-Currently, we're evaluating wireless technologies for building small, coin cell-driven modules that carry serveral usefuls sensors like:
+Currently, we're evaluating wireless technologies for building small, coin cell-driven modules that carry serveral useful sensors like:

 * Accelerometer
 * Compass
 * Brightness / RGB
 * Capacitive touch

-They will be produced in small amounts and can be configured and used instantly to create small user interactions for several media exhibits.
+They are going be produced in small amounts and can be configured and used instantly to create small user interactions for several media exhibits.

 **Ideas:**